Bay View bar guide

 If you're crawling your way down KK, well, good luck to you.
 But make sure to stop at arguably the first stop along the way: Bay Street Pub, a classic neighborhood tap tucked away just off the main drag.
 Chat with the regulars inside – and maybe you'll become a regular, too.

 Yes, it's a bowling alley, but BVB also holds its own as a bar.
 With super-cheap taps of ice-cold beer, as well as famous Bloody Mary's, owners Mike and Andrea will treat you right.
 Just don't ask them to turn down the Cheap Trick.

 3007 S. Kinnickinnic Ave., (414) 486-1344

-Blackbird opened in the former Groove space in late 2008 and, in just that decade, has quickly become a Bay View mainstay on the far South end of Kinnickinnic.
+Blackbird opened in the former Groove space in late 2008 and, in just over a decade, has quickly become a Bay View mainstay on the far south end of Kinnickinnic.
 The bar takes it old school with old time video game cabinets, board games and a pinball league.
 Come on Thursdays for Team Trivia, join the Wisconsin Beer Club and drink your way through the state, or just merely enjoy a brew and some convo in a cozy environment.

 3158 S. Howell Ave., (414) 482-4941

 Just don't call it a water fountain.
 Good beer, good service and good prices – plus, Vinchi's Pizza is served in-house, so there are plenty of goodies to nosh on while you drink and watch the games on one of the bar's HDTVs.

 Loyal customers of this neighborhood icon will tell you anytime what they love about their local bar.
 Pool and shuffleboard in the back, Burnhearts regularly has DJs, great drink specials, an extensive beer list and a hometown vibe.
 Happy hour is 3 to 7 p.m. every weekday, with $1 off all taps and $2 PBRs.